2.1 Creative thinking

 The salience network is the third brain network involved in performing creative action.
 It’s crucial for identifying salient (relevant, noticeable, or prominent) stimuli, integrating external and internal information, regulating emotions, detecting and resolving conflicts, enhancing cognitive flexibility, balancing exploration and exploitation of ideas, and allocating attention effectively.
 The salience network also facilitates switching between the DMN and EAN.

-The main takeaway from our current understanding of how the human brain produces creative thinking is that different patterns of neural activation and deactivation are important at different stages of the creative process.
+The main takeaway is that different patterns of neural activation and deactivation are important at different stages of the creative process.
 Overall, the cooperation between these three brain networks results in coherent, meaningful plans and actionable ideas, which can be evaluated as incremental or radical creativity.

-Creative thinking is a function of the human brain that gets triggered when we are engaged in a novel, unusual and creative activity.
-It involves the ability to pay attention to the details of the situation and combine what we see, hear, and feel with what we know in order to come up with a solution that is original, surprising and useful.
+Creative thinking is a function of the human brain that gets triggered when we engage in a novel, unusual and creative activity.
+It involves the ability to pay attention to the details of the situation and combine what we see, hear and feel with what we know in order to come up with a solution that is original, surprising and useful.

 Quiz